I've realised that it's become easy for me to forget to look after myself.

 This image shows 12 simple actions you can take every day to develop a self-care habit.

-I've studied this carefully and I really like it because it provides a neat visual picture of what we could be doing every day to nurture and care for ourselves - to make ourselves stronger and more resilient.
-If you're learning a new habit, like living life sober, this is essential to keeping your strength, motivation and resilience levels topped up.
+It provides a neat visual picture of some of the things we could be doing every day to nurture and care for ourselves - to make ourselves stronger and more resilient.
+And, of course, we can all add to this list with things we know that are particular to us - for example for one person it might be knitting, for another, walking the dog.
+If you're learning a new habit, like living life sober, self-care is essential to keeping your strength, motivation and resilience levels topped up.

 So, today, before I'd even looked at it, I'd already started drinking the water, I'd already done the work out… some of these I'd do anyway without thinking.
 But, after looking at the images, I realised how many of them I'd been neglecting and that I need to remind myself and plan ahead to make sure I'm incorporating them into my daily routine.
 Leaving myself to wing it doesn't work.